babylonchain/btc-staker/docs/interacting-with-daemon.md

    the [Staker Daemon Startup Guide](stakerd/stakerd-startup-guide.md) guide to start the staker daemon and connect to a BTC node.

-## Interacting with daemon
+## Staking operations

-The following guide will show how to stake BTC tokens, spend staked BTC tokens after timelock expiration and unbond BTC tokens.
+The following guide will show how to stake, withdraw, and unbond Bitcoin.

-### 1. Stake BTC tokens
+### 1. Stake Bitcoin

-#### 1. List active BTC validators on Babylon:
+#### 1. List active BTC validators on Babylon

 Find the public key of the validator you want to stake to.
 You can stake to multiple validators by specifying public keys in the `--validator-pks` flag of the `stake`